andreacappelletti97/mapreduce_hw2/README.md

 ```shell
 ssh root@sandbox-hdp.hortonworks.com -p 2222
 ```
-From the Hortons VM we can then run the script <code>hortons_run.sh</code> in the rood directory of the project.
+From the Hortons VM we can then run the script <code>hortons_run.sh</code>

+In order to run the bash script we have to grant the execution permission as previously.

 ```shell
 #!/bin/bash